The remainder of this page is for historical purposes only. See the new site for current information.

-The following camp rules are listed to assure a safe and enjoyable experience for all and are requested by the Forest Service and/or the camp staff.
-See also the cancellation policy below.
+The following camp rules are listed to assure a safe and enjoyable experience for all and are requested by the camp staff.
+These are in addition to those listed in the Waiver, Release, and Indemnity Agreement.

 1. Drive 5 mph within camp boundaries.
-There are children playing and people walking leisurely on the road.
+There are children playing and people walking leisurely in the campground.
 Drive slowly for their safety and yours.

 3. There is no selling of goods or services allowed in the National Forest.
 Exchanging goods or services for money in the National Forest is breaking the law.

-4. Camp only within camp boundaries and at least 25 yards (75 feet) from the stream.
+4. Stay in your assigned cabin or tent only within camp boundaries as approved by the Camp Director.
 This assures everyone's enjoyment of the natural beauty.

 5. Pets, including dogs, are not permitted within the camp boundaries.
 If you show up with a dog, other than a registered service animal, or other pet you will be asked to leave.

-6. Also prohibited within camp boundaries: smoking, underage drinking, illegal drugs, firearms, soap or shampoo in the stream, rock climbing in the kitchen area, and alcohol at scheduled events.
+6. Also prohibited within camp boundaries: smoking, underage drinking, illegal drugs, firearms, and alcohol at scheduled events.
 Picking wildflowers is not allowed in the National Forest.

 7. Quiet time is 10:00 PM to 6:00 AM.
-This includes radios and CD players at personal campsites as well as the use of bright lanterns.
+This includes radios and CD players in cabins and at personal campsites as well as the use of bright lanterns.

 8. Responsibility.
 The camp staff does not provide individual care for participants.
 If you need care, you need to bring your own care giver.
 Camp reserves the right to limit participation based on individual condition.

-9. All engines, other than approved woodcutting equipment, should be off during camp—check with the camp director for reasonable use of RV generators.
-Cutting live or standing trees and operating chain saws are strictly prohibited.
+9. All engines should be off during camp—check with the Camp Director for reasonable use of RV generators.
+It is strictly prohibited to cut live or standing trees and or operate chain saws.

-10. Due to fire danger only two open fire areas are allowed: the kitchen and the evening campfire area.
-Individual camp stoves and lanterns are permitted however.
+10. Due to extreme fire danger only one open fire area is allowed at the ampitheater.
+Individual camp stoves and lanterns are permitted with advance registration of devices.

-13. Drink plenty of water.
+14. Drink plenty of water.
 Filtered water is available from the kitchen.
-Avoid drinking water from the stream.
+Avoid drinking water from the lake or stream.
 Bring your own bottle or cup for personal use and reserve camp utensils and bowls for dining use.